 8.1 The Institution will:

-- deliver your Programme with reasonable care and skill;
+- a. deliver your Programme with reasonable care and skill;

 8.2 You must use all efforts to fulfil all the academic requirements of your programme, the requirements for which are set out in the programme handbook.